Open Access Policy

 Adherence to FAIR and DORA Principles

-The journal's Editorial Board supports the principles and recommendations formulated in the Declaration on Research Assessment (DORA) and the FAIR principles for research information.
+The journal's Editorial Board supports the FAIR principles for research information.

 We encourage authors to share the data necessary to verify the validity of published results and/or improve the published manuscript, following the principle of "as open as possible, as closed as necessary."